CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 The following guide assumes that you already have a Ionic application scaffolded and configured.
 Following the outline steps, will help you in setting up frameworks for running both unit-, as well as acceptance tests.

+**Testing can be challenging and frustrating even for experienced developers.
+Writing tests and getting them to pass takes patience and experience.
+You should learn as much as possible about testing and practice as much as you can.
+Take your time, ask questions of your coaches, fellow peers, seek assistance online, and above all, don’t let a continuously failing test get the better of you.
+Follow the TDD process \(Acceptance-Unit Test Cycle\) as much as possible.
+Also, adding test coverage metrics to your test suite will help you to stay on track.
+You will overcome it.**

 In our project folder, we need to install some dependencies.

 ```